mviejo33/IDD-Fa18-Lab2/README.md

 **a.
 What voltage level do you need to power your display?**

 **b.
 What voltage level do you need to power the display backlight?**

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

+I didn't connect the potentiometer pins correctly, I solved it by asking Oluseyi for help and making sure I understand how it works.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**

+This one: lcd.print("hello, world!");

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**